It Takes a Village: Tenth anniversary edition

-In 2006, It Takes a Village was republished as a 10th Anniversary Edition with a new cover design and a new Introduction by the author that reflected on the continued meaning of the book in the Internet era and following the September 11, 2001 terrorist attacks.
+In 2006, It Takes a Village was republished as a 10th Anniversary Edition with a new cover design and a new Introduction by the author that reflected on the continued meaning of the book in the Internet era and following the September 11 attacks.
 It also includes a new Notes section at the end that provides updates for scholarly studies that had been conducted in the intervening ten years.
 The role of Feinman remains unmentioned.
 Clinton did not shy away from the book's conclusions during her post-First Lady political career.
-As part of her own presidential campaign during 2007 she said "I still believe it takes a village to raise a child."
+As part of her own presidential campaign during 2007, she said "I still believe it takes a village to raise a child."
 And in her second presidential campaign during 2015 she said "Fundamentally, [Republicans] reject what it takes to build an inclusive economy.
 It takes an inclusive society.
 What I once called 'a village' that has a place for everyone."

 Picture book

 The year 2017 saw public efforts under way to render It Takes as a picture book, an announcement that was made in February 2017.
 It was also announced that Marla Frazee, a two-time winner of the Caldecott Medal, would be the illustrator for the picture book; Frazee said in a statement, "I am deeply honored to help bring Hillary Clinton's life's work and devotion to public service, which has inspired me and millions of others, to children and those who love them."
 As with the original book, any net proceeds from the picture book would go to charity.

-In fact Clinton had entertained the notion of doing this for a number of years, and worked on it with Frazee during her 2016 presidential election campaign.
+Clinton had entertained the notion of doing this for a number of years, and worked on it with Frazee during her 2016 presidential election campaign.
 The result was published on September 12, 2017, also the same day of publication as that for her account of her devastating loss in that election, What Happened.

 The book is aimed at preschool-aged children, although a few messages are more likely understood by adults, and contains some 117 words.
 The Washington Post characterized the work thusly: "It captures perfectly Clinton's vision of a multicultural America working toward a constructive goal.
 So hopeful and forward-looking, the book might even be called 'What Didn't Happen.'"

 A review of the book in the industry publication Shelf Awareness said that the picture book took a somewhat different perspective from the original, focusing more on the actions of children than of adults.
 The review especially praised the art work, saying that "As with all of her works, Frazee's illustrations explode with life ...
 Her pencil-and-watercolor art is vibrant and action-packed, the story told entirely through her illustrations of the everyday ups and downs of the people working together to create something new and beautiful."